TritonDataCenter/sdc-cloudapi/docs/index.md

 Create a new custom image from a machine.
 The typical process is:

-1. Customize a machine so it's the way you want it.
+1. Customize a machine the way you want it.
-2. Call this endpoint to create the new image.
+2. Call this endpoint (CreateImageFromMachine) to create a new image.
-3. ... repeat from step 1 if more customizations are desired with different images.
+3. Repeat from step 1 if more customizations are desired with different images.
 4. Use the new image(s) for provisioning via [CreateMachine](#CreateMachine).

 ### Inputs